Making-Sense-Info/Varese/use-cases/closer-within-study.md

 To support multiple purposes;
   - a. conceptual variables are created which concord (instance) variables within a single study (data collections on the same partipant sample)
-  - b. cross study conceptual variable groups are created which reference study level conceptual variables
+  - b. thee conceptual variables will be nested within the current higher level topics

 ## Sources and variables